Currency: GBP

 • Vertical rotation in relation to the deck

-• Reduced volume above deck with the electric motor and the gear box located in the chain locker
+• Reduced volume above deck with the electric motor and the gearbox located in the chain locker

 • Aesthetically pleasing, low profile, reduced deck footprint models are available